DIET HIGH IN PROTEIN GOOD FOR HEALTH?

 protein also plays a role in our ability to produce hormones.
 Such as human growth hormone and insulin.
 Which are vital in the body’s ability to grow and respond to blood sugar levels.

 protein consumption also influences almost every bodily process.
 Enzymes, which are chemicals made up of the building blocks of proteins — amino acids.
 Are responsible for things like metabolism, reproduction, respiration, and vision.

 are you seeing a pattern, yet? — proteins are vital for our blood, as the cells in the blood responsible for transportation and storage of oxygen.
 Haemoglobin and myoglobin, themselves made up of proteins.
-As you can see, there is a good reason for protein to be considered an important part of the nutrition fit food.
+As you can see, there is a good reason for protein to be considered an important part of the healthy nutrition fit food and importance of balanced diet.
 So, if a protein needed for so many important roles within the body, wouldn’t more of it be better?

 Consumption Of High(er) Protein